-15.1 All staff will be aware that pupils are capable of abusing their peers, and will never tolerate abuse as "banter" or "part of growing up".

-15.2 The school is aware that peer-on-peer abuse can be manifested in many different ways, including sexting and gender issues, such as girls being sexually touched or assaulted, and boys being subjected to hazing/initiation type of violence, which aims to cause physical, emotional or psychological harm.

-15.3 All allegations of abuse made against other pupils and the disciplinary action necessary will be dealt with in accordance with the procedures outlined in the school's Anti-Bullying Policy.
+- 25.1 All staff will be aware that pupils are capable of abusing their peers, and will never tolerate abuse as "banter" or "part of growing up". - 25.2 The school is aware that peer-on-peer abuse can be manifested in many different ways, including sexting and gender issues, such as girls being sexually touched or assaulted, and boys being subjected to hazing/initiation type of violence, which aims to cause physical, emotional or psychological harm. - 25.3 All allegations of abuse made against other pupils and the disciplinary action necessary will be dealt with in accordance with the procedures outlined in the school's Anti-Bullying Policy.

-15.4 The DSL will be informed of any allegations of abuse against other pupils, who will then record the incident in writing and decide what course of action is necessary, with the best interests of the pupil in mind at all times.

-15.5 If appropriate, a referral may be made to children's social services and, depending on the nature of the incident, the police.

-15.6 The DSL will decide which safeguards, if any, are necessary for the pupil, e.g. counselling support or immediate protection.

-15.7 In all cases, parents/carers will be informed of the incident and how it is being managed, unless doing so would put the pupil at further risk of harm.

-15.8 In order to prevent peer-on-peer abuse, the school will educate pupils about abuse, its forms, the importance of discussing any concerns and respecting others, through the curriculum, assemblies and PSHE lessons regularly.

-15.9 The school will also ensure that pupils are taught about safeguarding, including online safety, as part of a broad and balanced curriculum in PSHE lessons, sex and relationship education (SRE) and group sessions.
+- 25.4 The DSL will be informed of any allegations of abuse against other pupils, who will then record the incident in writing and decide what course of action is necessary, with the best interests of the pupil in mind at all times. - 25.5 If appropriate, a referral may be made to children's social services and, depending on the nature of the incident, the police. - 25.6 The DSL will decide which safeguards, if any, are necessary for the pupil, e.g. counselling support or immediate protection. - 25.7 In all cases, parents/carers will be informed of the incident and how it is being managed, unless doing so would put the pupil at further risk of harm. - 25.8 In order to prevent peer-on-peer abuse, the school will educate pupils about abuse, its forms, the importance of discussing any concerns and respecting others, through the curriculum, assemblies and PSHE lessons regularly. - 25.9 The school will also ensure that pupils are taught about safeguarding, including online safety, as part of a broad and balanced curriculum in PSHE lessons, sex and relationship education (SRE) and group sessions.

-16. Online safety
+26. Online safety

-16.1 Thackley Primary School will ensure that suitable filtering systems are in place to prevent children accessing terrorist and extremist material, in accordance with the school's ESafeguarding Policy.

-16.2 The use of mobile phones by staff and pupils is closely monitored by the school, in accordance with the ESafeguarding Policy.

-16.3 The school will ensure that the use of filtering and monitoring systems does not cause "over blocking" which may lead to unreasonable restrictions as to what pupils can be taught regarding online teaching.
+- 26.1 Thackley Primary School will ensure that suitable filtering systems are in place to prevent children accessing terrorist and extremist material, in accordance with the school's ESafequarding Policy. - 26.2 The use of mobile phones by staff and pupils is closely monitored by the school, in accordance with the ESafeguarding Policy. - 26.3 The school will ensure that the use of filtering and monitoring systems does not cause "over blocking" which may lead to unreasonable restrictions as to what pupils can be taught regarding online teaching. - 26.4 [New] Where pupils need to learn online from home, the school will support them to do so safely in line with the ESafeguarding Policy and government guidance.

-17. Safer recruitment
+27. Safer recruitment

-17.1 An enhanced DBS check with barred list information will be undertaken for all staff members engaged in regulated activity.
-A person will be considered to be in 'regulated activity' if, as a result of their work, they:

-- Are responsible on a daily basis for the care or supervision of children. - Regularly work in the school at times when children are on the premises. - Regularly come into contact with children under 18 years of age.
+- 27.1 An enhanced DBS check with barred list information will be undertaken for all staff members engaged in regulated activity.
+A person will be considered to be in 'regulated activity' if, as a result of their work, they: - Are responsible on a daily basis for the care or supervision of children. - Regularly work in the school at times when children are on the premises. - Regularly come into contact with children under 18 years of age.